paulunder/the-snowboard-guide/README.md

 10. As a returning user, I want to contact the snowboard guide
 11. As a returning user, I want to find out about the snowboard guide's social media presence
 12. As a returning user, I want to find out about the snowboard guide's snowboard lessons
-13. As a returning user, I want to find out about snowboard events

 #### Site Owner
 1. As a site owner, I want to build a community of enthusiastic snowboarders